 Advocates across the state are organizing in a variety of municipal campaigns focused on increasing affordable and quality housing opportunities and for the protection and acknowledgement of tenant rights.

-Income left after housing costs (owner), income left after housing costs (renter), foreclosure rate, loan types/subprime, housing quality, and homeownership.
+Income left after housing costs (owner), income left after housing costs (renter), foreclosure rate, loan types/subprime, housing quality, homeownership, and student homelessness.

 The inability of regional governments to provide solutions for affordable housing has resulted in greater income inequality and decreased social mobility.